 Skinny Guardian was inspired by sites like CNN Lite and Thin NPR – news served with next to no styling.
-While this may sound (and look) unexciting I find a simple list of headlines an excellent way to get something to read quickly, and because there’s nothing going on behind the scenes they load instantly.
+While this may sound (and look) unexciting I find a simple list of headlines an excellent way to get something to read quickly, and because they’re just HTML and CSS, articles load instantly.
 Perfect on a train or bus journey into work with a poor mobile connection, or when you want something quick to read during your lunch.

 The set up

 Skinny Guardian uses Jekyll to generate static HTML files, thereby removing any database requirement.
 I use Netlify hosting for free SSL and a build hook URL, which means I can automate site builds once every 30m if I use something like a free Postman account to send the URL a POST request.

 The site simply queries the API whenever it’s built, grabbing the 50 most recent articles and converting the json response into Jekyll data files with the Jekyll Get plugin.

 I then use the Jekyll Datapage Generator plugin to convert the json into Jekyll pages that I can list and feed through layout files.
 Throw in the Tachyons CSS framework, and you have a fast, regularly updated list of Guardian articles to peruse and read.

 Making it quick